 Ingredients:

-- 1 vanilla pod, cut in half
+• 1 vanilla pod, split in half

-- 2 cups very cold pineapple juice
+• 2 cups of very cold pineapple juice

 Preparation: